typeofweb-org/schema/README.md

 ### oneOf

-Creates a schema which matches only specified values.
+Creates a schema that matches only specified values.

 ```ts
 const fishSchema = oneOf(['trout', 'catfish']);